 1.Box Canon Falls- Located 2 blocks up the hill at the west end of Third Avenue.
 This is a short ¼ mile easy hike into a canyon.
 There is a small admission to the park around $3.00 for adults and $1.50 for children.

-2.Lower Cascade Falls- Drive up Eighth St. to the trailhead parking lot and take short ¼ mile hike to Cascade Falls.
+2.Lower Cascade Falls- Drive up Eighth St. to the trailhead parking lot and take short ¼ mile hike to

 3.Riverwalk- The river that runs through town starting at the county park/hot springs parking lot has a trail that follows it a couple miles outside of town.